cryptosubh/blog/_drafts/Data-Warehouses.md

 * **OLTP Database**
 Online Transactional Processing
   - usually called a 'database'
-  - data is normalized to save storage space
+  - data is normalized to save storage space & for consistency reasons
   - joins and queries are slow
   - optimized for write operations
   - updated frequently